joannavarrete/joannavarrete.github.io/_posts/2023-01-29-A-Defence-of-the-Monolith.md

 If your services are going to be totally independent they are going to interchange a lot of data, maybe to a streaming processing framework.
 You are going to have to think about these details and make decisions.
 And that increment in complexity should be cost-effective.

 You change something when it **starts** giving you problems.
 Maybe you are waiting for one team to reflect the changes of another team to deploy, and feel that the architecture is limiting you.
+Or maybe you Monolith doesn't scale well and you have to split the problematic parts to scale them separately.

 The key in the sentence above is ''**starts**'', if we wait too long the developers are going to solve that limitations with shortcuts, and by when you want to change it will be more difficult.